 Selection of Courts.
 To answer the study questions, the Committee selected three categories of courts.
 These categories of courts represent a range of experiences with public access and include courts that are currently making case documents available electronically to the public as well as courts that did so before September 2001.
 The courts in each category are listed in Table 1.
 The first category, the Pilot Courts, consists of ten district courts and one court of appeals, to all of which the Judicial Conference granted an exemption to the policy prohibiting remote public access to electronic images of criminal case documents.
 Nine of the district courts offered remote public access to criminal case documents before September 2001, and as a result have considerable experience with such access.
 Therefore, these courts can speak to many of the study questions and speak more authoritatively than other courts about the impact of permitting remote public access.
 Two other courts were added to the list: the District of the District of Columbia and the Eighth Circuit.
-At the time of the Committee's recommendation, the District of the District of Columbia planned to begin making documents available online and the court of appeals made briefs available online in electronic form before September 2001.
+At the time of the Committee's recommendation, the District of the District of the District of appeals made briefs available online in electronic form before September 2001.